Topologies of nodal sets of random band limited functions: Semi-local nodal counts on

 the rhs of the latter equality being of a random field defined on the Euclidian space.

 The random field $f_{x;T}$ is Gaussian with covariance kernel

 (cf. \eqref{eq:Kalpha covar f}), and \eqref{eq:Kalpha asymp} implies that, as $T\rightarrow\infty$,

 Hence, for every $x\in \M$ fixed, the fields $\{f_{x;T}\}_{T}$, defined on growing domains, {\em converge} on $\R^{n}$ to $\gfr_{\alpha}$, to be formulated more precisely.
-For once, as $f$ and $\gfr_{\alpha}$ are defined on different probability spaces, we need to couple them.
+In particular, as $f$ and $\gfr_{\alpha}$ are defined on different probability spaces, we need to couple them, i.e. define on the same probability space.
 We now formulate the following proposition that will imply Theorem \ref{thm:loc scal} proved immediately after.

 \begin{proposition} Let $x\in\M$, $R>0$ be sufficiently big, $\delta>0$ be given, $H\in H(n-1)$ and $G\in \Tc$.
 Then there exists a coupling of $f$ and $\gfr_{\alpha}$ and $T_{0}=T_{0}(R,\delta)$ sufficiently big, so that for all $T>T_{0}$ outside an event of probability $<\delta$ we have